-In 2018 he joined the “Triennale” Competition once again with a cello, gaining 12th place, and with a viola, being one of the finalists awarded with Honourable Mention.
-He also won the “A.L.I.
-Award”, silver plate to be given to an Italian maker not classified among the first three of any category, for an instrument “with peculiar personality within the Italian tradition and culture”.
+In 2018 he joined the “Triennale” Competition gaining 12th place with a cello; awarded also with an Honourable Mention for being one of the six viola finalists, he has been assigned the “A.L.I.
+Award”, for an instrument “with peculiar personality within the Italian tradition and culture”.

 Copyright © 2021 Emanuele Francioli.
 All Rights Reserved.